herbps10/stanmerge/README.md

 - Comments are currently not included in the merged output because they are not stored in the AST (they are stored in a separate list), and more work is needed to figure out how to merge multiple comment lists.
+- Add option to output to file instead of `stdout`